freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 The Landing Page is the public-facing webpage for a SecureDrop instance.
 This page is hosted as a standard (i.e. non-Tor) webpage on the news organization's website.
-It provides first instructions for potential Sources and includes the the onion address for the instance's :ref:`Source Interface <glossary_source_interface>`.
+It provides instructions for potential Sources and includes the the onion address for the instance's :ref:`Source Interface <glossary_source_interface>`.

 .. _glossary_monitor_server: